The cupboard is bare... oh no ours isn't!

 So what do we have in our store cupboard... well here is our list of essentials:

 Green and red OXO, plus own brand basic vegetable stockcubes.
-The basic ones are only around 35p for a box so not worth being without.
+The basic ones are only around 35p for a box so not worth being without but be aware that some of them contain milk so are unsafe for anyone with a dairy or lactose intolerance.
+(No we didn't realise that at first either!)
 OXO we tend to buy when they are on a special offer as they keep well if in a dry space.

 Herbs.
 We use loads of herbs in our cooking, and they are expensive in most supermarkets, so we buy ours from the Grape Tree shop in Kendal.
-A big tub for £2, and they have a great range of single herbs and mixtures.
+A big tub for £2, and they have a great range of single herbs and mixtures, and often have a 3 for the price of 2 offer on as well.
 We tend to go once or twice a year and get what we need.
 They also have large bags of dried fruit and seeds, so it's a good excuse to stock up on those for baking too!

 Pasta.
 Both Tesco and ASDA do 3 kilo bags of Fusilli (spirals) and Penne (tubes) which work out much cheaper than buying small bags.
 Once open, the contents get tipped into a large square airtight cake box, so it keeps well.
 Usually less than £3 for 3 kilo, both stores do offers on these big bags from time to time - we recently found them in Tesco for around £2.25, which is a good saving!

 Rice.
 Cheap rice is pretty yucky in our experience!
-We tend to stick to two types: ALDI's Thai Jasmine rice (around £1.69/kilo) which is a good general savoury long-grain rice that cooks well in the steamer but goes a bit sticky if cooked in a pan of water, and Arborio risotto rice, which we get either from Tesco (£2/kilo) or LIDL (about the same price.)
+We tend to stick to two or three types: ALDI's Thai Jasmine rice (around £1.69/kilo) which is a good general savoury long-grain rice that cooks well in the steamer but goes a bit sticky if cooked in a pan of water, and Arborio risotto rice, which we get either from Tesco (£2/kilo) or LIDL (about the same price.)
 Arborio cooks well in the paella pan, wok or saucepan.
+Alex loves brown rice so we have to have that as well, even though it takes longer to cook.
+It does go so well with Cajun gumbo though!

 Flour.
 We buy bags of flour from ALDI or LIDL (around 50p for plain/SR flour) and it gets used for all sorts of baking.
 We also have cornflour for making sauces, baking powder, and dried yeast (all from ALDI.)